Mapped: Where in the UK faces flood alerts as rain weather warning issued

 The Met Office warned that flooding on roads could cause travel disruption, impacting bus and train services, and also affect homes and businesses.
 There is also a chance of some interruption to power supplies, the forecaster warned.

+On Wednesday, a further 20 to 30mm of rain could fall, with potential for another 40 to 60mm building up over high ground.

+As freezing levels lower from the North, snow is likely to fall above 300 to 400m, especially across Aberdeenshire, Angus and Perthshire, where 5 to 10cm of snow may accumulate by the end of Wednesday.

 Meanwhile, the Environment Agency has issued 108 flood warnings, where flooding is expected across England, and 218 flood alerts, where deluge is possible.
-A map shows south Wiltshire and Dorset, as well as parts of Gloucestershire and the West Midlands, would be hot spots for flooding possibilities.
+A map shows south Wiltshire and Dorset, as well as parts of Gloucestershire and the West Midlands, would be hotspots for flooding.

 Only two flood alerts and four warnings are in place across Scotland on Monday, while Wales has seven alerts in place.